-Report on Financial Statements
+Report on the Financial Statements

-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Tuscaloosa County Commission, as of and for the year ended September 30, 2013, and related notes to the financial statements, which collectively comprise the basic financial statements of the Tuscaloosa County Commission as listed in the table of contents as Exhibits 1 through 8.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Tuscaloosa County Commission, as of and for the year ended September 30, 2014, and the related notes to the financial statements, which collectively comprise the basic financial statements of the Tuscaloosa County Commission as listed in the table of contents as Exhibits 1 through 8.

-Management's Responsibility for the Financial Statements
+Management's Responsibility

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+The management of the Tuscaloosa County Commission is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.